carljm/django-testing-slides/views/50_guideline.md

             {"form": form},
             )

-.notes This view should have at most 3 tests.
+.notes This view should have 3 tests.
 Model/form special cases should be unit tested.
 And views shouldn't get much more complex.